Ford Escape Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Ford Escape Hybrid are $1,064 annually for full coverage insurance.
-Comprehensive insurance costs an estimated $170 a year, collision insurance costs $262, and liability insurance costs around $474.
-Liability-only coverage costs as low as $522 a year, and high-risk coverage costs $2,300 or more.
-Teen drivers receive the highest rates at up to $4,266 a year.
+Average insurance rates for a Ford Escape Hybrid are $1,064 a year for full coverage.
+Comprehensive insurance costs approximately $170, collision insurance costs $262, and liability is $474.
+A policy with just liability insurance costs around $522 a year, and coverage for high-risk drivers costs $2,300 or more.
+Teenage drivers receive the highest rates at up to $4,266 a year.

 Average premium for full coverage: $1,064

-Prices are based on $500 deductible amounts, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 states and Escape Hybrid trim levels.
+Full coverage includes $500 deductible amounts, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and for different Escape Hybrid trim levels.

 Price Range by Coverage and Risk